What is Route Scheduling? Difference Between Routing & Scheduling.

 Here's how route scheduling typically works in furniture delivery:

-2. Route Planning: Route planning software or algorithms are used to determine the most optimal delivery routes.
+Daily Route Planning & Optimization: Route planning software or algorithms are used to determine the most optimal delivery routes.
 The software takes into consideration factors like traffic patterns, road closures, delivery time windows, and vehicle capacities to create efficient routes that minimize travel time and distance.

 Now, let's consider the scenario where route scheduling is absent, and the customer is not available to receive the furniture: